 For this, we first need to create an Azure Active Directory (AAD) Application which can be used with role-based access control.
 Follow the steps below to create a new AAD application, assign roles, and create the client secret:

 - Follow the steps described here to create a new Azure Active Directory application.
 Note down your ClientID and TenantID.

 - On creating the application, a minimum required ContributorRole needs to be assigned.
 To assign any kind of role, the user must have a minimum role of UserAccessAdministrator.
 The role can be assigned by following the Assign Role To Application link.

 - Follow the steps described in the Create an Application Secret section to create the client application secret.
 Store the Client Secret safely as it will not be available as plain text later.

 The following steps need to be performed to provision a new Azure cluster:

-Select a cluster profile created for the Azure environment.
-The profile definition will be used as the cluster construction template.
+- Select the Cluster Profile created for the Azure environment.
+The profile definition will be used as the Cluster Construction Template.